Leaving the rat race - Part 1

 - FOMO and the hype industry (this post)

-- Resulting anti-patterns and the actual strength of humans (link will follow)
+- Resulting anti-patterns and the actual strengths of humans

 Let us get started with the first topic: FOMO.